Premier League leaders Arsenal held, Spurs thrashed

 Portugal forward Felix put Chelsea ahead in his second appearance for the club, only for Italy defender Emerson to haunt his former team with an equaliser before half-time.

-Ninth-placed Chelsea have won just one of their past eight games in all competitions and are nine points adrift of the Premier League's top four.
+Ninth-placed Chelsea have won just one of their past eight games in all competitions and are 10 points adrift of the Premier League's top four.

-"The second half was more of a reflection of where we are in terms of integrating new players and getting players up to speed in the Premier League," Potter said.

-"They are a good group and we are excited with the team and the potential but it is still a work in progress."
+"They are a good group and we are excited with the team and the potential but it is still a work in progress," Potter said.

+Newcastle boss Eddie Howe was frustrated by his former club as second bottom Bournemouth earned a 1-1 draw at Dean Court.

+Marcos Senesi's 30th-minute tap-in put Bournemouth ahead before Miguel Almiron swept home fourth-placed Newcastle's equaliser in first-half stoppage time.

 Ten-man Wolves boosted their bid to avoid relegation with a 2-1 win at bottom of the table Southampton.